 Alumni Relations is always looking for alumni and friends of the Jindal School who are interested in assisting with our special events.

-Jindal School alumni interested in speaking in a class or to a student group are encouraged to email Courtney Echols, assistant director of development and alumni relations, at firstname.lastname@example.org .
+Jindal School alumni interested in speaking in a class or to a student group are encouraged to email Jasmine Carter, Director of Alumni Relations, at email@example.com.
 As opportunities arise for which you might be a good fit, the Jindal School Office of Development and Alumni Relations will contact you.

 Represent the Jindal School and UT Dallas from your own home town.
 Regional Representatives are needed for all areas of the world.
 For more information about the responsibilities and benefits of being a Regional Representative, click here.

-To learn more about the Power of Two Mentor Program and future Jindal School alumni volunteer opportunities, email Courtney Echols, assistant director of development and alumni relations, at email@example.com .
+To learn more about the Power of Two Mentor Program and future Jindal School alumni volunteer opportunities, email Jasmine Carter, Director of Alumni Relations, at firstname.lastname@example.org.

 At the Jindal School, our students not only obtain the foundational knowledge necessary to be career ready, but receive a business education focused on innovation, creative strategy and forward thinking.
 Want to transform the future of your workplace?
-Click on the links provided below to learn more about employer resources and recruiting opportunities available at the Jindal School.
+Learn more about employer resources and recruiting opportunities at the Jindal School here.

 As an alumnus, you probably remember the struggle you felt balancing course work and tuition payments.
-Or living expenses and lab fees.
 Reflect on your own experience and help make a difference in the life of a current student.
-JSOM has more than 30,000 alumni across the globe; collectively, even small gifts make a big impact.
+Or, make a gift in honor of a favorite faculty member.
+Regardless of amount, your financial support ensures future success.

 Visit the UT Dallas Alumni Relations webpage to update or verify your contact information on file with the University.